-If you’ve never heard of WordPress, it is currently being used to build over 810 million websites throughout the world.
-That number is constantly growing, at about 500 new websites built each day.
-Compared to Wix and similar website software, WordPress is far more popular and in our own opinion, is the gold standard for marketing teams.
+If you’ve never heard of WordPress, it’s currently being used in over 800 million websites throughout the world.
+That number is constantly growing, with about 500 new websites built each day.
+Compared to Wix and similar website software, WordPress is the most popular and in our own opinion, is the gold standard for marketing teams.
 Understand why there’s so much buzz around WordPress below.

 Content Management System (CMS)

-The biggest advantage for using WordPress is managing content.
+The biggest advantage of using WordPress is for managing content.
 Non-technical staff can access and manage website content with ease.
 That means images, text, and icons can be swapped out with minimal effort.
-Sure, there are substitutes to WordPress that does the exact same thing.
-However, you won’t find a more widely used CMS.
+Sure, there are substitutes to WordPress that do the exact same thing.
+However, you won’t find a more widely used CMS that most people are familiar with using.

 Ease of WordPress Setup

 With any CMS, there are a couple of steps that you need to complete before your site is live.
-First is to set up your server with the right parameters.
-Second is to install a WordPress instance on your server.
-Fortunately for anyone considering WordPress, hosting providers will usually have a quick process for setting it up with minimal effort.
-Once you’ve got WordPress installed, the last thing to consider is whether to use a visual builder package or theme.
-Did I forget to mention that all of that can be done in 20 minutes with little to no technical expertise?
+First, set up your server with the right parameters.
+Second, install a WordPress instance on your server.
+Fortunately for anyone considering WordPress, hosting providers will usually have a quick process for setting WordPress up with minimal effort.
+Once you’ve got WordPress installed, you’ll need to choose whether to use a visual builder package or theme.
+If you’ve done everything before this correctly, it’s time for you to start putting your website together!
+Oh, did I mention that the whole setup can be done in 20 minutes with little to no technical expertise?

 Active Support Community

-Due to the sheer number of users, theres a good chance that whatever problems you’re facing has already been faced by someone else.
-As a result, you’ll likely find answers to a problem you’re facing after a brief search.
-If not, you’ll get an answer in a few weeks after the support community figures out your problem and releases an update fix.
-For those familiar with Stack Overflow, WordPress support borrows a similar approach with communities coming together to ask questions as well as source answers to those questions.
+Due to the sheer number of users, there’s a good chance that whatever problems you’re facing have already been solved by someone else.
+As a result, it’s likely a brief search before you get your answer.
+Otherwise, you’ll definitely get an answer within a few weeks after contacting the WordPress support community.
+For those familiar with Stack Overflow, the WordPress support community borrows a similar approach with communities coming together to ask questions as well as source answers for those questions.

 WordPress Plugin, Plugin, Plugins!

 Need something specific to your site?
 Chances are, there’s probably a plugin that does it and can be easily installed.
 You’ll just need to find it and install it.
 Sometimes the plugin isn’t free and even if it isn’t free, it’s not going to cost you more than a couple of hundred bucks to purchase.
-It’s the price of convenience as compared to paying a developer to build something custom for your site.
+It’s the price of convenience as compared to paying a WordPress developer to build something custom for your site.
 Regardless, plugins are easy to manage and if you’ve picked a popular one, it will be routinely updated to keep pace with all the WordPress updates.
+Check out five plugins that we frequently implement on websites.

 The Bottom Line

 There’s a reason almost half the sites on the web are WordPress.
-They are easy to set up and easy to use, making it a popular choice.
-They also are supported through communities and plugins, which provides improved troubleshooting and nearly unlimited cusotmizations.
-If you’re considering WordPress or looking to discuss your website, reach out to our team for a free consultation.
+They are easy to set up and easy to use.
+They are also supported by large communities and custom plugins, which provide improved troubleshooting and nearly unlimited customizations.
+If you’re considering WordPress or looking to discuss your website, reach out to Uplancer for a free consultation.

 More Common Sense Blog Articles